nathonfowlie/education.aws.developer_associate/_pages/sdk.md

   - Go
   - Ruby
   - C++
-- SDK selects us-east-1 will be set as the default region if none is specified.
+- SDK selects ```us-east-1``` will be set as the default region if none is specified.

 ## AWS Limits

-For intermittent rate limit errors (ThrottlingException), use an Exponential Backoff.
+For intermittent rate limit errors (```ThrottlingException```), use an Exponential Backoff.
 There's a back-off mechanism built into the CLI and SDK.

 For consistent rate limit errors, request for an API throttling limit increase.

 ### API Rate Limits

 Every AWS API has a rate limit.
-For example,
+For example -

 - DescribeInstances API for EC2 has a limit of 100 calls/second.
 - GetObject on S3 has a limit of 5,500 GET per second, per prefix.